 Under the terms of the pledge, participating governments and financial institutions will use the PACTA methodology devised by 2° Investing Initiative to compare their investments and financing with climate benchmarks.

-The next round of assessments begins in 2020 and will involve the governments of Denmark, Italy, Luxembourg, Norway, Portugal, Spain, and Sweden, in addition to Switzerland and the Netherlands.
+The latest round of assessments started in early 2020 and involves the governments of Denmark, Italy, Luxembourg, Norway, Portugal, Spain, and Sweden, in addition to Switzerland and the Netherlands.
 Private financial institutions, their industry representatives, public financial institutions, and supervisory authorities can also voluntarily participate.
 The expanded model will later be made available for asset managers and banks, in addition to Swiss pension funds and insurance companies.

 2017 collaboration with the Swiss Federal Office for the Environment